Scientology Church May Be Getting Own Channel, Rips Leah Remini Series Renewal

 “Real transparency would be for A&E to detail all forms of compensation made to sources spreading religious hate and bigotry on Leah Remini’s show,” a Scientology rep said in a recent statement.
 “When the network cancelled ‘Generation KKK,’ the network claimed that paying sources violated company policies.
 Yet at the same time it was hypocritically compensating Remini’s sources with money and significant in-kind payments.
 A&E can’t have it both ways.”

-Prior to go to police, each of the women is rumored to have met with Remini, who encouraged them to meet with authorities and tell their story.
-Masterson has staunchly denied all the allegations and a rep for the actor recently blamed Remini for all his troubles
+Prior to going to the police, each of the women is rumored to have met with Remini, who encouraged them to meet with authorities and tell their story.
+Masterson has staunchly denied all the allegations, and a rep for the actor recently blamed Remini for all his troubles

 Spectrum is part of Charter Communications, the second-largest cable provider in the U.S.